No problem can be solved from the same level of consciousness that created it.

 In this age of instantaneous communications and portable technology, we are expected to respond and provide answers quickly and without fuss.

 But the irony is, all this build-up of demand, and all of the ever increasing complexity in our world, is actually inhibiting our ability to respond with worthwhile solutions, let alone optimal ones.

 As demand increases, there is activation of what is known as our sympathetic nervous system.
 The more this kicks in, the more shutdown of essential brain functions we experience.

-One of the biggest casualties of this is our pre-frontal cortex, in the front of our brains, where all of our creative functions, and lateral thinking capabilities reside.
+One of the most significant casualties of this is our pre-frontal cortex, in the front of our brains, where all of our creative functions and lateral thinking capabilities reside.

-There are strong evolutionary reasons for this phenomenon but, alas, it doesn’t feel very evolved when you feel stuck, or have a mental block, and can’t seem to proceed with a decision or a project because you simply cannot conceive of a way ahead, or are simply at saturation point and have no more capacity to take yet another problem on.
+There are strong evolutionary reasons for this phenomenon.
+But, alas, it doesn’t feel especially evolved when you feel stuck or have a mental block or when you can’t seem to proceed with a decision or a project because you simply cannot conceive of a way ahead.
+Or when you are simply at saturation point and have no more capacity to take yet another problem on.